-Asif Iqbal Leading the Invasion.
-The present tour of the Pakistani team is the culmination of the desire of millions of cricket lovers of this part of the sub-continent.
+Asif Iqbal is leading the invasion.
+The present tour of the Pakistani team is the culmination of the desire of millions of cricket lovers in this part of the subcontinent.
 To Asif Iqbal Rizvi, captain of the Pakistani team, it is the fulfillment of a burning ambition—to lead his country in a Test, and that too against India.

-The discerning was hardly given an opportunity to assess his worth as he chose to migrate to Karachi in Pakistan.
-The cricket he had learned in Hyderabad in India was honed and developed in Karachi and within four years of his migration, he had donned the Pakistani cap in a.
-Test.
+The discerning was hardly given an opportunity to assess his worth as he chose to migrate to Karachi, Pakistan.
+The cricket he had learned in Hyderabad, India, was honed and developed in Karachi and within four years of his migration, he had donned the Pakistani cap in a test.
 His debut was against the Bobby Simpson-led Australian team in Karachi in 1964-65.

 Due to a recurrent shoulder problem, Asif has been unable to bowl much but under favorable conditions, his gentle-paced swingers pose many problems.
 Asif is undoubtedly one of the ‘best all-rounders the game has known and he must rank along with his predecessor Mushtaq Mohammad as the finest all-rounder Pakistan has produced.

-Under Mushtaq Muhammad a year ago Pakistan won 2-0 in a three-Test series.
-The Pakistan public must be expecting a similar performance from Asif Iqbal and his men—but beating India at home is a different proposition.
+Under Mushtaq Muhammad a year ago, Pakistan won 2-0 in a three-test series.
+The Pakistani public must be expecting a similar performance from Asif Iqbal and his men, but beating India at home is a different proposition.